Office of the Superintendent of Financial Institutions

 One of the primary objectives of this Guide is to promote awareness and enhance the transparency of the assessment criteria and processes for continuance as a FRFI.
 In this regard, prospective applicants should note that continuance as a FRFI is generally intended for entities currently engaged in business activities.

-OSFI will generally evaluate a proposed continuance against the criteria in this Guide; however, as the particular circumstances and facts of each application are different, this Guide should not be viewed as an exhaustive set of criteria and information requirements.Footnote 2 OSFI officers from the Legislation and Approvals Division and Deposit-Taking Supervision Sector jointly review and assess each application for continuance as a FRFI.
+OSFI will generally evaluate a proposed continuance against the criteria in this Guide; however, as the particular circumstances and facts of each application are different, this Guide should not be viewed as an exhaustive set of criteria and information requirements.Footnote 2 OSFI officers from the Regulatory Affairs Division and Deposit-Taking Supervision Sector jointly review and assess each application for continuance as a FRFI.

 This Guide does not apply to: